2008linchungpin/Future-engineers-Fire-On-All-Cylinders/other/README.md

 **Content：**

-(Google翻譯)

-Today we installed the 12V battery on the vehicle and adjusted the output voltage of the step-down circuit board to 5V.
-After completing the battery installation, we then tested the vehicle's turning function and drive motor function.
-After testing, it was found that the battery would be thrown out of the vehicle during driving, causing the model to roll over, so we thought that we could use a devil felt to fix the battery.
-On the vehicle, the devil felt can not only fix the battery but also unplug the battery for charging at any time.
+Today we installed the 12V battery on the vehicle and adjusted the output voltage of the switching power adapter to 5V.
+Shortly after the installation, we then tested the vehicle's turning function and driving motor function.
+No sooner had the vehicle started to turn than we found that  the battery would be thrown out, causing the model rolling over.
+With an eye on the resolution, we thought that we could use a hook and loop fastener to embed the battery.
+On the other hand, it can not only stable the battery but also allow us to unplug and charge it at any wish.

-今天我們將12V電池安裝上車輛，並將降壓電路板的輸出電壓調整為5V。完成電池的安裝後接著測試車輛的轉功能與驅動馬達功能，經過測試後發現，車輛在行駛過程中電池會被甩出車輛外，導致機型側翻，於是我們想到可以用魔鬼氈將電池固定在車輛上，魔鬼氈不僅可以固定電池也可以隨時將電池拔下來充電。

 <img src= "https://user-images.githubusercontent.com/106851896/176991414-0866b49d-fd78-4443-be90-2231f7c6d430.jpg" width="400" height="300">